samcofer/sol-eng-docker/workshop/README.md

 someone else.
 Please feel free to ask questions in `#auth-workshop`.

 If you want a "video walkthrough" along with some common problems / pain points, then you can have a look at our past recordings!
+We will also announce future meetings in `#auth-workshop`

 ## Recordings